 select * from intercom_csv_table;

-Limitations of Using Custom Code to Connect Intercom to Snowflake
+Limitations of Using Custom Code Method

-• Data is not available in Real-time: This method does not account for real-time data, which means you’ll have to perform full data refreshes if you wish to include the latest data in your analysis.
-In case your use case demands you to deliver data in real-time, you will need to set up cron jobs to run the above process in a set schedule.
+- Data is not available in Real-time: This method does not account for real-time data, which means you’ll have to perform full data refreshes if you wish to include the latest data in your analysis.
+In case your use case demands you to deliver data in real time, you will need to set up cron jobs to run the above process in a set schedule.

-• Maintenance Overhead: Intercom is continuously updating its API which means you have to commit time and budgets to enable your developers to keep up with new changes and replicate the same on your infrastructure.
+- Maintenance Overhead: Intercom is continuously updating its API which means you have to commit time and budgets to enable your developers to keep up with new changes and replicate the same on your infrastructure.

-• Data Transformations: If you have a use case where you need to transform your data before loading it into Snowflake – for example, say you want to standardize time zones of when the conversations occurred, you will need to build additional code to handle this.
+- Data Transformations: If you have a use case where you need to transform your data before loading it into Snowflake – for example, say you want to standardize time zones of when the conversations occurred, you will need to build additional code to handle this.

 Conclusion

 Hevo rids you of the added complexity of writing and maintaining custom scripts to move data from not intercom but a multitude of other data sources.
 It efficiently transfers Intercom data to any other data destination for free.
-Hevo natively integrates with Sales and Marketing Applications, Analytics Applications, Databases, and so on enabling your organization to efficiently assemble an enterprise BI data warehouse.

 By using a data integration tool, rather than writing the code yourself, you can save your engineers time and money because you will be allowing them to focus on other value-added activities.